mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 In the last stage the stream needs to be repartitioned again by client id and published to "clickstream.events_enriched" Kafka topic for downstream subscribers.
-In the same step mapper gets rid of windowed key produced by windowed reduce function.
+In the same step mapper gets rid of the windowed key produced by windowed reduce function.

 ``` scala
 val evPvToClientKeyMapper: KeyValueMapper[Windowed[EvPvKey], EvPv, ClientId] =